NewSigma/Physica/doc/Core/Math/Algebra/LinearAlgebra/LinearAlgebra.md

 class BinaryMatrixExpr { ... };
 ```

-Using C++23 explicit object parameter techniques to construct return objects, avoiding a common category of expression template lifetime issues.
+Using C++23 explicit object parameter techniques to construct return objects, avoiding a common category of expression template lifetime issues (If you are not familiar with *Eigen*, you are likely to be bitten by this.).

 ``` C++
 auto c = (MatrixND<T>::identity(3) + MatrixND<T>(3, 3, 5)).diag();